 The Athletic Department follows a historic budget model and each year the budget must be balanced.
-Every fiscal year, the University Budget Office allocates the entire budget (revenue and expenses) for the Athletic Department by cost center based on the baseline from the year before.
+Every fiscal year, the University Budget Office allocates the entire budget for the Athletic Department by cost center based on the baseline from the year before.
 The allocated budget includes any cuts or approved funding increases from the previous year's base budget.
-It is the responsibility of the Assistant Athletic Director - Business Operations and staff to review the allocation of funds by the University Budget Office and submit an Expense Budget Submission Form that includes a forecasted Actual Monthly Spread of expenses for each cost center and related object code.
-The budget is submitted to the University Budget Office after approval by the Athletic Director.
+It is the responsibility of the Director of Finance/Athletics to review the allocation of funds by the University Budget Office and resubmit an Expense Budget Submission Form that includes a forecasted Actual Monthly Spread of expenses for each cost center and related object code.